 There are two forms of dietary iron

-These factors, combined with physiological reasons, account for the suffering of over 1.3 billion people from iron deficiency anemia, according to the World Health Organization.
+These factors, combined with physiological reasons, account for the fact that iron deficiency affects more people than any other condition, constituting a public health condition of epidemic proportions, according to the World Health Organization.
 As a result, iron supplements have been widely used in an attempt to raise ferritin levels to correct this deficiency.
 Inorganic iron supplements such as ferrous sulfate still have low bioavailability and typically produce undesirable side effects such as gastric upset and nausea.

-Side effects of therapy with iron are most often diarrhea or constipation and abdominal discomfort.
-Taken after a meal, side effects decrease but there is an increased risk of interaction with other substances in the stomach.
+Side effects of iron therapy are most often diarrhea or constipation and abdominal discomfort.
+If the iron is taken after a meal, side effects decrease, but there is an increased risk of interaction with other substances in the stomach.
 The patient may notice that his/her stools become black.
 This is completely harmless, but patients must be warned about this to avoid unnecessary concern.

 Inorganic iron supplements such as iron sulfates still have low bioavailability and typically do have a higher incidence of adverse events than the organic iron supplement Ferrochel®.